CURRICULUM

 This section of the USA period study spans from the end of the Second World War to 1973.
 Students consider whether the American Dream of the Post War period was a reality or an illusion, by studying the experience of women and African Americans, and by investigating the USA's evolving reaction to Communism.

 This is the third and final part of the GCSE Period Study.
 This is a mid point between Depth and Thematic studies, so here students study a third period of American history.
 Students build on their previous work with interpretations of historians and others looking back at the period in question.
 They apply their judgment securely on why these interpretations are convincing, linking to detailed expert knowledge.
+Students will be able to examine the impact key events in American history had on the lives of people living at the time.